wallabag/wallabag/content/admin/upgrade/_index.md

 That's all.

-If you got an error with `Not a git repository`, it means you didn't install wallabag using git but rather using an archive.
-[Follow steps for the shared hosting](#upgrade-on-a-shared-hosting) then.
+If you get an error with `Not a git repository`, it means you installed wallabag using an archive rather than git.
+In this case, [follow the steps for shared hosting](#upgrade-on-a-shared-hosting).

 ## Upgrading from 2.2.x to 2.3.x